Skip to Content

 • Winter – Frozen waterfall, unique photo opportunities, no crowds but cold and uncomfortable.

-If you want to see Snoqualmie Falls in all its majesty, you should visit after heavy and consistent rainfall.
+Travel tip: If you want to see the waterfall in all its majesty, you should visit after heavy and consistent rainfall.

 Salish Lodge is rated very highly by thousands of previous guests, with rave reviews about the staff, views, rooms and service.
-It is pet friendly, has free parking and of course has the two on site restaurants we discussed earlier.
+It’s also pet friendly, has free parking and has two on site restaurants.

 Salish Lodge and spa with parking lot half empty on a warm day in autumn

-• 1.
-The Attic – Casual restaurant serving up small plates and pizzas, as well as beer, wine and specialty cocktails from Wednesday through Sunday.
+• The Restaurant – Casual restaurant serving up small plates and pizzas as well as beer, wine and specialty cocktails from Wednesday through Sunday.

-No problem, you can drive 1 mile south to the small town of Snoqualmie where you will plenty more dining options.
+If you don’t want to eat at Salish Lodge or you’d prefer something a little more low key, you can drive 1 mile south to the small town of Snoqualmie where you’ll find plenty more dining options.

 It goes without saying that the waterfall is incredibly photogenic.
-Over the course of two separate visits we ended up with far too many photos!
+And over the course of two separate visits we ended up with far too many photos!
+So here’s more of our favorites:

 Distant waterfall through two narrow tree trunks and yellow leaves